oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsFeedProcessingResult.md

 `func (o *CatalogsFeedProcessingResult) UnsetProductCounts()`

 UnsetProductCounts ensures that no value is present for ProductCounts, not even an explicit nil
+### GetStatus

+`func (o *CatalogsFeedProcessingResult) GetStatus() CatalogsFeedProcessingStatus`

+GetStatus returns the Status field if non-nil, zero value otherwise.

+### GetStatusOk

+`func (o *CatalogsFeedProcessingResult) GetStatusOk() (*CatalogsFeedProcessingStatus, bool)`

+GetStatusOk returns a tuple with the Status field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStatus

+`func (o *CatalogsFeedProcessingResult) SetStatus(v CatalogsFeedProcessingStatus)`

+SetStatus sets Status field to given value.

 ### GetValidationDetails

 `func (o *CatalogsFeedProcessingResult) GetValidationDetails() CatalogsFeedValidationDetails`